East Broadway (Manhattan): East Broadway Mall

-Since the 2010s, gentrification already has been causing this shopping center to have decline in customers and storefronts as mentioned before, but the COVID-19 pandemic in New York City much further accelerated the trend of the vacancies at this mall worsening the economic situation and now even much fewer customers are frequenting this small shopping center.
+However, the COVID-19 pandemic in New York City much further accelerated the trend of the vacancies at this mall worsening the economic situation and now even much fewer customers are frequenting this small shopping center.
 In addition, the upstairs restaurant 88 Palace also permanently closed and has been left vacant since then.
 Criticisms by Councilwoman Margaret Chin have been made against the operators of East Broadway Mall about the poor management and poor maintenance of the mall as well as substandard treatments against storefront tenants along with being behind in rent payments to the city.
 On October 25, 2021, WABC-TV reported that East Broadway Mall was in danger of closing due to increasing rents and property values, which were exacerbated during the pandemic when tenants left.
 The owner said there were 80 storefront tenants before the pandemic, later reduced to roughly 17.
 There were reports that the city planned to lease East Broadway Mall to a new management group.
 In November 2021, the media reported that the New York State Government provided $20 million in grant money to revitalize a few city-owned grounds in the Two Bridges section such as Chatham Square/KimLau Square, Forsyth Plaza just at the ground level of Manhattan Bridge and including the East Broadway Mall.
 There are proposals to restructure the East Broadway Mall into a community theater indoors and retail outdoors.
 In an October 2022 article from Curbed, it was reported the government grant was being rescinded from East Broadway Mall due to some legal situations between the mall and the city who rents the space to Terry Chan to operate East Broadway Mall.
 Terry Chan has commented he may decide to rent his empty storefront spaces to Non-Asians just like the mini mall across the street has started doing in order to maintain tenants and increase revenue, which is an indication that this mall could possibly begin to gentrify and become more culturally mixed in the future.
 Although the upstairs dim sum restaurant has shuttered, from time to time, the space gets rented to young hipster party organizers that host parties there.
+Some 2023 reports have indicated a new operation company called, Broadway East Group LLC is going to be taking over this shopping center and revitalizing it with $5 million to be invested to do the renovations.
+Bank of Hope was listed to be the mortgage lender to this mall.